huizebruin/E-Inventory/README.md

 * pip install -r requirements.txt
 * If you already have a database, Move it to the main directory.
 * Run app.py

+# Windows exe file on v1.0.10 and later on github.

+* Clone the repo for helping it getting bigger.
+* Download the zip from github.
+* Unpack it
+* Run the exe file to start the program
+* Go to <a href="http://127.0.0.1:5000" target="_blank">http://127.0.0.1:5000</a>
+* And go add or delete your products to the database.

 # installation on windows.